tdumaran28/AstersTech-Practice-Project/README.md

 };
 ```
 ✅ Step 6: Create firebase.js
-In your root folder(not the app folder, but the folder your app folders in), create firebase.js:
+In your root folder(not the app folder, but the folder your app folders in), create a new file called "firebase.js":

 ```js
 // Import required Firebase modules